Professional practice

 2023-24: BVS, City University of London (Distinction).

 2022-23: BCL, Keble College Oxford (Distinction).
-Studied Conflict of Laws, Commercial Remedies, Business Taxation, Dissertation.
+Studied Conflict of Laws, Commercial Remedies, Business Taxation.
+Dissertation on oral agreements and the law of estoppel.

 2017-21: BA Jurisprudence, Jesus College Oxford (First Class, ranked 9th in the year overall, ranked 1st in Personal Property Law).